 This scenario seems unrealistic from our current perspective.
-Researchers predict, however, that in ten to fifteen years there will be functioning quantum computers capable of calculating mathematical problems such as the prime factorization of very large numbers millions of times faster than today’s normal computers and will thus be able to crack encryption methods which we believe to be secure.
-How realistic is this claim, and what does it mean for developments in the IT security industry?
+Researchers predict, however, that in ten to fifteen years there will be functioning quantum computers capable of calculating mathematical problems such as the prime factorization of very large numbers millions of times faster than today’s normal computers.
+And those quantum computers would be able to crack encryption methods which we now believe to be secure.
+How realistic is this prediction, and what does it mean for the IT security industry?

 The difference between normal computers and quantum computers

-A quantum computer with one qubit can take on two states simultaneously; a computer with 25 qubits can assume two to the power of 25 at the same time: 33,554,432 states.
-This allows quantum computers to take on many times more states at the same time than a normal computer and perform more simultaneous calculations.
-This means a quantum computer with many qubits would require only a few minutes to perform calculations that would take a normal computer more time than a human lifetime to complete.
+A quantum computer with 1 qubit can take on 2 states simultaneously.
+A computer with 25 qubits can assume 2 to the power of 25 at the same time—or 33,554,432 states.
+This allows quantum computers to take on many times more states than a normal computer and perform more simultaneous calculations.
+This means a quantum computer with many qubits would require only a few minutes to perform calculations that would take a normal computer longer than a human lifetime to complete.